rydmike/flex_color_picker/README.md

 typically the right mouse button.

 The secondary right click is often a good option on Windows and Linux desktop apps, to some extent it may also work on desktop web browsers.
-However, desktop browsers' built in right click menu also tend to ge triggered by it, and this menu may get in the way of the color picker's COPY-PASTE menu when secondary click is used in a desktop Web browser.
+However, desktop browsers' built in right click menu also tend to ge triggered by it.
+This menu may get in the way of the color picker's COPY-PASTE menu when secondary click is used in a desktop Web browser.
 On touch only devices, or other use cases when a mouse right click is not optimal, the long press option to show the COPY-PASTE menu may work better.